Nexmo/station/_documentation/client-sdk/in-app-voice/guides/call-member-actions.md

 navigation_weight: 3
 ---

+# Call Member Actions

-Below are some actions you can enable on member in a call.
+Below are some actions you can enable or disable on members in a call.

 ## Mute